 Whitten, A.E., Spackman, M.A., Anisotropic displacement parameters for hydrogen atoms using an ONIOM approach, Acta Cryst.
 (2006) B62, 875-888.

 Whitten, A.E., McKinnon, J.J., Spackman, M.A., Electric field-derived point charges to mimic the electrostatics in molecular crystals, J. Comput.
 Chem.
 (2006) 27, 1063-1070.

 Dittrich, B., Strumpel, M., Schäfer, M., Spackman, M.A., Koritsanszky, T., Invarioms for improved absolute structure determination of light-atom crystal strcutures, Acta Cryst.
 (2006) A62, 217-223.

 Whitten, A.E., Radford, C.J., McKinnon, J.J., Spackman, M.A., Dipole and quadrupole moments of molecules in crystals: A novel approach based on integration over Hirshfeld surfaces, J. Chem.
 Phys.
 (2006) 124, 074106.

 Spackman, M.A., The use of the promolecular charge density to approximate the penetration contribution to intermolecular elextrostatic energies, Chem.
 Phys.
 Lett.
 (2006) 418, 158-162.

 - Roles, responsibilities and expertise

-- Prof. Spackman is currently Chair of the Discipline of Chemistry in the School of Biomedical, Biomolecular & Chemical Sciences
+- Prof. Spackman is currently Head of the School of Chemistry & Biochemistry

 - Funding received